stefanocoretta/panman/MANUAL.md

     (Using the `--sandbox` option can protect against this threat, but will also prevent including images in these formats.)

+4. In reading HTML files, pandoc will attempt to include the contents of `iframe` elements by fetching content from the local file or URL specified by `src`.
+If untrusted HTML is processed on a server, this has the potential to reveal anything readable by the process running the server.
+Using the `-f html+raw_html` will mitigate this threat by causing the whole `iframe` to be parsed as a raw HTML block.
+    Using \`–sandbox will also protect against the threat.

-4. If your application uses pandoc as a Haskell library (rather than shelling out to the executable), it is possible to use it in a mode that fully isolates pandoc from your file system, by running the pandoc operations in the `PandocPure` monad.
+5. If your application uses pandoc as a Haskell library (rather than shelling out to the executable), it is possible to use it in a mode that fully isolates pandoc from your file system, by running the pandoc operations in the `PandocPure` monad.
 See the document [Using